Rtoony/survey-data-system/CAD_STANDARDS_GUIDE.md

 A: It still imports, just without intelligent classification.
 You'll see it in the "unmatched" count.

 **Q: Can I change vocabulary codes after importing?**
 A: Yes, but you'll need to update existing database objects.
-The Bulk Editor shows what's in use.
+The CAD Layer Vocabulary tool shows what's in use.

 **Q: How do I export with client-specific layer names?**
 A: Future feature!
 The Export Template Manager will let you create reverse mappings (database → client layers).